 Whorled Flower Scapes

 Finally, you have whorled flower scapes.
 These hosta flowers will wrap around the stem when they bloom to create a whorled look.
-In turn, you can get a very balanced and even look to your plant when it blooms, and it can also help the scape look fuller until the flowers die off.
+You can get a very balanced and even look to your plant when it blooms, and it can also help the scape look fuller until the flowers die off.
 They come in lavender and white flowers in varying sizes.

 What Creatures Do Hosta Flowers Attract?